How You Can Help

 However - In order to gain as full a picture as possible of the extent of minor as well as major traffic accidents involving deer, we are in addition inviting input from any individual members of the public who have been involved in traffic accidents with deer.

-With increasing numbers of wild boar roaming the English countryside, any traffic collisions with wild boar can also be reported on our 'form' page.
+With increasing numbers of wild boar roaming the English countryside, any traffic collisions with wild boar can also be reported to us.
 More information about wild boar can be found at www.wild-boar.org.uk

 How to deal with a roadside incident

-Advice for stalkers / vets / police and others who are called to deal with injured deer at the roadside may be found in an Advice note developed by BASC and the British Deer Society "Road Traffic Accidents and the Humane Dispatch of Deer" (obtainable from BASC, and BDS)
+Advice for deer managers/vets/police and others who are called to deal with injured deer at the roadside may be found on our Safety Advice page.